Roads, parking and transport service updates

 If you already have a badge but it expired after 1 January 2020, you can continue to use it in public blue badge bays until 30 September 2020.
 This only applies in local authority car parks, not private car parks.

-The A3095 improvement work will commence Monday 15 June.
+The A3095 improvement work is now underway.

 The government has recommended passengers on public transport: